dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 encrypted/TLS network connections).
 Macaroons also offer some protection over simple cookies by allowing the token to be locked down.
-This may limit the damage should the token be stolen and could even prevent it misuse altogether.
+This may limit the damage should the token be stolen and could even prevent its misuse altogether.

 To be useful, a macaroon has a carefully constructed structure.
 This structure is described in a research paper published by the team at